Weakly Supervised 3D Object Detection with Multi-Stage Generalization: Related Work

-\paragraph{Monocular 3D Object Detection.} Monocular 3D object detection~\cite{chen2016monocular, brazil2019m3d, wang2019pseudo, zhang2021objects} has been explored for several years, thanks to the ability of the neural network that can estimate relatively accurate depth from the monocular images.
+Monocular 3D object detection~\citep{chen2016monocular, brazil2019m3d, wang2019pseudo, zhang2021objects} has been explored for several years.
 The existing monocular 3D object detection methods can be divided into three categories: regressing 3D objects from the image directly, regressing on the depth map or lifted 3D space, and regressing based on geometric constraints.
-CenterNet~\cite{zhou2019objects} and FCOS3D~\cite{wang2021fcos3d} are the representing works to estimate the 3D objects with a 3D regression branch based on the 2D object detectors CenterNet~\cite{zhou2019objects} and FCOS~\cite{tian2019fcos}, respectively.
-PL~\cite{wang2019pseudo} and PL++~\cite{You2020Pseudo-LiDAR++:} use the off-the-shelf dense depth estimator to project the scene in 3D space and detect objects from pseudo-LiDAR.
-D4LCN~\cite{ding2020learning} and PatchNet~\cite{ma2020rethinking} use the image-aligned depth map to extract features.
-E2E-PL~\cite{qian2020end} and CaDDN~\cite{reading2021categorical} jointly learn the depth estimator and 3D object detector in an end-to-end manner.
+CenterNet~\citep{zhou2019objects} and FCOS3D~\citep{wang2021fcos3d} are the representing works to estimate the 3D objects with a 3D regression branch based on the 2D object detectors.
+PL~\citep{wang2019pseudo} and PL++~\citep{You2020Pseudo-LiDAR++:} use the off-the-shelf dense depth estimator to project the scene in 3D space and detect objects from pseudo-LiDAR.
+D4LCN~\citep{ding2020learning} and PatchNet~\citep{ma2020rethinking} use the image-aligned depth map to extract features.
+E2E-PL~\citep{qian2020end} and CaDDN~\citep{reading2021categorical} jointly learn the depth estimator and 3D object detector in an end-to-end manner.
 With the geometric constraints, the 3D object depth can be estimated by solving Perspective-n-Point (PnP) problem.
-MonoFlex~\cite{zhang2021objects} solves PnP from the vertical lines of 3D bounding boxes.
-AutoShape~\cite{liu2021autoshape} uses semantic points sampled on the CAD model.
-DCD~\cite{li2022densely} uses arbitrary point pairs to construct dense constraints.
+MonoFlex~\citep{zhang2021objects} solves PnP from the vertical lines of 3D bounding boxes.
+DCD~\citep{li2022densely} uses arbitrary point pairs to construct dense constraints.
 Recently, there has been a surge in the development of temporal 3D object detection from monocular images.
-DfM~\cite{wang2022monocular} and BA-Det~\cite{he2022badet} aggregate temporal information at the scene level and in an object-centric manner, inspired by two-view and multi-view geometry theory, respectively. \paragraph{Multi-camera 3D Object Detection.} Multi-camera 3D object detection takes images from surrounding cameras as input and mainly detects 3D objects in bird's eye view (BEV).
-The methods to construct BEV features are mainly by lifting image features to 3D, using BEV grids to query image features, and constructing implicit BEV features on the images.
-LSS~\cite{philion2020lift} is the foundation for lifting image features to 3D.
-BEVDet~\cite{huang2021bevdet} lifts 2D image features to frustum features and transform to BEV features by pooling in height.
-BEVDepth~\cite{li2022bevdepth} utilizes LiDAR to explicitly supervise the depth estimation for better feature lifting.
-BEVDet4D~\cite{huang2022bevdet4d} is a simple temporal fusion method based on BEVDet by BEV feature concatenation of different frames.
-STS~\cite{wang2022sts}, BEVStereo~\cite{li2022bevstereo} utilize temporal geometric constraints to fuse temporal information.
-SOLOFusion~\cite{park2022time} explores long term temporal fusion.
-BEVFormer~\cite{li2022bevformer} is an exemplar using BEV grids to query image features via deformable attention and it construct BEV grids to aggregate multi-view image features.
-PolarFormer~\cite{jiang2022polarformer} further generates polar representation instead of Cartesian coordinates and extract BEV features in polar coordinates.
-Constructing implicit BEV features on the images means no explicit grids in BEV.
-Inspired by DETR~\cite{carion2020end}, DETR3D~\cite{wang2022detr3d} constructs 3D object queries in 3D space and and extract features by attention with reprojected image features.
-PETR~\cite{liu2022petr,liu2022petrv2} proposes implicit 3D position-aware features on the image directly.
+DfM~\citep{wang2022monocular} and BA-Det~\citep{he2022badet} aggregate temporal information at the scene level and in an object-centric manner, inspired by two-view and multi-view geometry theory.